Sakshaug

-Sakshaug is a village in the municipality of Inderøy in Trøndelag county, Norway.
-It is located on the Inderøya peninsula, about 1.5 km northwest of the municipal center of Straumen and about 5 km northeast of the village of Utøy.
-The village is considered part of the Straumen urban area by Statistics Norway, so no separate population statistics are tracked.
+Sakshaug is a village in Inderøy Municipality in Trøndelag county, Norway.
+It is located on the Inderøya peninsula, about 1.5 km northwest of the municipal center of Straumen and about 5 km northeast of the village of Utøya.

 The Old Sakshaug Church is located on the eastern edge of the village, and the newer Sakshaug Church lies a little farther to the east, closer to Straumen.
 The Norwegian County Road 755 runs through the village.

+The 0.16 km2 village had a population (2012) of 224 and a population density of 1400 PD/km2.
+Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway, but instead it has been considered part of the Straumen urban area.